mjcronin/covid-risk-bayes/README.md

 # covid-risk-bayes
+## Disclaimer
+This project is simply intended as a proof of concept, and is neither peer-reviewed nor actively maintained (althogh development is ongoing).
+As such, users should not use
+## Introduction
 An app to predict the probability that an individual has an active COVID infection based on current local conditions.

 To run from command line (`bash` or `zsh`):